dbarzin/PNGPaletteOrder/Readme.md

 PNGPaletteOrder
 ================

-This is a small javascript steganographic tool to hide information in the pallet order of a PNG image file.
+This is a small steganographic tool written in javascript to hide information in the pallet order of a PNG file.

 _Steganography_ is the practice of concealing a file, message, image, or video within another file, message, image, or video.

 Where are those data hidden ?
 -----------------------------
 The data are store into the palette of a PNG file.
-The picture is in no way modify, just the order of the color within the palette is slightly modify in order to keep our secret message.
+The picture is not modified, only the order of the color within the palette is slightly modify in order to keep our secret message.
 The compression or size of the file won't be change at all.

 A viewer won't be able to know what are the change.
 Of course, someone with the program will be able to retreave the secret message.
 And someone looking at the right place might notice that the order of the color within the palette is unusual (at least not sorted).